hypriot/flash/README.md

 ### Test Linux from Mac

-This is for manual tests on my Mac to investigate Linux problems from time to time.
+For manual tests of the Linux version on a Mac there is a Vagrant environment.
+It can be used to investigate Linux problems when you don't have a baremetal Linux machine.
 With some help I found a way to spin up a VirtualBox Vagrant box with Ubuntu that maps the internal Apple SD card reader into the VM.
 Thanks to [Flexshot](https://github.com/Flexshot) for the helper functions I found in [NextThingCo/CHIP-SDK#15](https://github.com/NextThingCo/CHIP-SDK/pull/15).